July 10, 2026, 4:45 pm

 Govt directs ministries, agencies to fully cooperate with EC Govt directs

-- Update Time 06:54:30 am, Wednesday, 17 December 2025 4 Post Count
+Update Time Wednesday, December 17, 2025

 Bangladesh once again stands at a critical political crossroads.
 Ahead lies the thirteenth National Parliamentary Election.
 This election is not merely a constitutional exercise; rather, it is a major test of the country’s democratic transition after prolonged political instability, social tensions, and administrative challenges.
 Although the countdown to the announcement of the election schedule has begun, the reality on the ground remains far from simple.